 Possession of cathinone

 Possession of a “Schedule 1” substance can be a “controlled substance crime” in the:

-These possession laws are felony drug crimes, too.
-An expert defense can make the defense.
-Khat Attorney Gallagher will use his three decades experience to help you.
+And these possession laws are felony drug crimes, too.
+But an expert defense can make the defense.
+And Khat Attorney Thomas Gallagher will use his three decades experience to help you.

 Federal Court Khat prosecutions

 Federal criminal prosecutions for Khat are similar in many ways to other federal drug crime prosecutions.
 See, for example, U.S. vs Sheikh, Case No. 03-2634, United States Court of Appeals 8th Circuit, May 7, 2004.

 Most of Khat Attorney Thomas Gallagher’s Somali clients have been U.S. Citizens.

 But non-citizens, even Permanent Residents face Removal (Deportation) if convicted of a drug crime.
 And Khat Attorney Thomas Gallagher can help protect you against that risk.

 Many immigration law problems caused by a criminal prosecution can more easily be solved with the help of a good criminal defense attorney.
 Because if convicted; later an immigration attorney has only a small chance of success.

 Thomas Gallagher is a Minneapolis criminal defense attorney with a heavy emphasis on defending people accused of drug crimes.